BlinkUX/craftcms-project-starter/README.md

-# Craft CMS webpack Boilerplate
+# Craft CMS Project Scaffolding

 This project is inspired by MilesHerndon’s [Craft CMS Project Boilerplate](https://github.com/MilesHerndon/craft-webpack-project-boilerplate) and has been adapted to my needs.